-Soggy pizza is probably the most common problem that everyone get’s when starting to make pizza.
-Your pizza looks cooked, the crust is browned, but you bite into a slice to find it’s doughy and inedible in the middle.
-Luckily this is fairly straightforward to fix by following the steps below.
+Soggy pizza is probably the most common problem that everyone gets when starting to make pizza.
+Your pizza looks cooked, the crust is browned, but you bite into a slice to find it’s doughy in the middle.

 - It wasn’t cooked long enough – you took it out a few minutes too early.

 - It wasn’t cooked on a pizza stone or steel.

 - You used a sauce that was too watery.

 - It was overtopped when cooked.

 - You used toppings that released water.